adds two numbers

 ws = " " | "\t" ;

-• The grammar has two layers.
-The bottom rules — identifier, number, letter, digit, eol, ws — describe what the lexer understands: raw characters.
-The top rules — expression, definition, prototype, etc. — describe what the parser understands: tokens.
-The parser never sees individual characters; it only sees the tokens the lexer already produced.
+The grammar has two layers.
+The bottom rules — identifier, number, letter, digit, eol, ws — describe what the lexer understands: raw characters and how they combine to form our tokens.
+The top rules — expression, definition, prototype, etc. — describe what the parser understands: the syntax of things.
+What token follows what other token and so on.

 Representing Structure